What Is Despairalysis?

 Much of my work is devoted to helping people move from feeling overwhelmed toward greater clarity, agency, and possibility.

-For some, that begins with my Visioning Series, a week-long process designed to help you reimagine what may still be possible in your life, work, relationships, and future.
+For some, that begins with a Visioning Series, a week-long process designed to help you reimagine what is possible in your life, work, relationships, and future.
 (Through August 2026, the Visioning Series is available at half price for those under the age of 30.)
 It is ideal for those who are putting off a major decision, experiencing a creative block, or starting a new project.

-For those seeking a more all-encompassing transformation with deeper support, my 30-Day Private Collapse Companioning Experience offers a month of dedicated guidance through daily conversation, reflection, and insight.
-Together, we'll explore the realities you're facing, make space for the emotions that arise, and uncover pathways forward that are aligned with your values, strengths, and hopes for the future.
+For those seeking a more all-encompassing transformation with deeper support, the 30-Day Private Collapse Companioning Experience offers a month of dedicated guidance through daily conversation, reflection, and insight.
+Together, we explore the realities you're facing, make space for the emotions that arise, and uncover pathways forward that are aligned with your values, strengths, and hopes for the future.

 The goal isn't to eliminate uncertainty.
 (Uncertainty is basically the air we breathe now.)